-The Company's financial assets include cash and cash equivalents and is classified as Level 1.
+The Company's financial assets include cash and is classified as Level 1.
 The carrying value of these instruments approximates their fair values due to the relatively short periods of maturity of these instruments.

-Assets measured at fair value on a recurring basis were presented on the Company's statements of condensed interim financial position as at January 31, 2023 are as follows:
+Assets measured at fair value on a recurring basis were presented on the Company's statements of financial position as at January 31, 2024 are as follows:

-Fa ir Value Measu rements Using Quoted Prices in Active Markets For Identical Instruments Significant Other Observable Inputs Significant Unobservable Inputs (Level 1) (Level 2) (Level 3) Total Cash and cash equivalents \$ 676,073 \$ - \$ - \$676,073
+Fa Fair Value Measurements Using

+Quoted Prices in Active Markets For Identical Instruments Significant Other Observable Inputs Significant Unobservable Inputs

+(Level 1) (Level 2) (Level 3) Total

+Cash \$ 876,008 \$ - \$ - \$876,008